iohnvanq/edge-cps-resilience-testbed/docs/DEFINITIONS.md

 # Definitions

+This document records the operational definitions currently used in this testbed.
+These definitions are intended to keep comparison conditions consistent across planned impairment experiments.

+## Weak-network condition

+A network condition with injected delay, jitter, packet loss, bandwidth limits, or temporary partitions, reproduced with `tc/netem`.

 ## Process variable (PV)

-Example: temperature.
+The measured quantity that the local controller is trying to regulate.
+In the current testbed, this may be a value such as temperature.

 ## Safe band

-Range derived from device safety requirements.
-Keep thresholds fixed across baselines.
+The acceptable operating range for the process variable.
+For comparison purposes, the safe band is fixed within each run and is not changed during fallback or recovery.

+## Cutoff threshold

+A hard safety threshold outside the safe band that triggers hardware-level intervention.
+This threshold remains fixed within each run.

 ## Cutoff intervention

-An event where the independent hardware safety cutoff triggers.
+An event in which the independent hardware safety cutoff is triggered.

 ## Safe-band excursion

-PV leaves the safe band.
-Record:
+A period during which the process variable leaves the safe band.

-- frequency (count per run)
+- **Excursion frequency**: the number of distinct out-of-band events during a run
-- duration (total time outside band per run)
+- **Excursion duration**: the total time spent outside the safe band during a run

+## Degraded-safe mode

+A local safety-preserving mode entered when remote coordination is no longer timely or trustworthy.
+In this mode, new remote setpoint changes are blocked while local closed-loop control continues.

+## Local closed-loop control

+A control path that continues operating at the node even when remote coordination is unavailable or restricted.

 ## Disconnection detection

-Heartbeat timeout Th (fixed).
+Disconnection is detected using a fixed heartbeat timeout.
+The current initial value is **Th = 3 s**.

 ## Failover latency

-Time from disconnection detection to degraded-safe entry.
+The time from disconnection detection to confirmed entry into degraded-safe mode.

 ## Reconnection detection

-Link restoration detection (fixed criterion; define for your setup).
+Reconnection is recognised only when the MQTT client has re-established its session and successful publish or subscribe traffic has resumed.
+A brief link return without restored message flow is not counted as recovery.

 ## Stable recovery

-PV stays within safe band AND mode remains normal for W seconds.
+Stable recovery is defined by the process variable remaining within the safe band while the system is back in normal mode for a fixed time window.
+The current initial value is **W = 10 s**.

 ## Recovery latency

-Time from reconnection detection to stable recovery.
+The time from reconnection detection to stable recovery.

+## Unsafe outcome

+An unsafe outcome includes either a cutoff intervention or a safe-band excursion.